Contact:

 Anchor plate

-Definition: What is meant by an anchor plate
+Definition: What is meant by an anchor plate?

 An anchor plate is generally a flat steel plate that transfers tension, compression, shear, or moment forces from supported or connected components into a substrate.
 Typical applications include base plates of steel columns, head plates of tie anchors and grouted anchors, anchorages of machine foundations, brackets or façade holders, as well as head plates of rock bolts in rock and tunnel construction.
 The plate distributes loads over an area, limits local stresses, and enables adjustable, controlled installation using anchor rods, anchor bolts, or dowels.
 In existing structures, anchor plates often appear as visibly bolted or welded steel plates with round holes, slotted holes, stiffeners or shear tabs, and an undergrout made of grout mortar.
+In practice, the terms base plate or bearing plate are also used depending on context.

 Configuration, shapes, and function of anchor plates

 The configuration follows the basic principle of directing forces into the substrate.
 Depending on the task, anchor plates are rectangular, round, or polygonal.
 In addition to central holes, there are slotted holes for installation tolerances, countersinks for flush-head fasteners where applicable, and welded stiffeners to increase bending stiffness.
 For highly loaded base plates, shear dowels or headed studs are used to transfer shear forces positively into the concrete.
 Load transfer occurs via bearing pressure between the undergrout and plate, via tension in the anchor rods, and via friction and interlock.
 Concrete edge distances, anchor spacings, plate thickness, and stiffness decisively influence whether the demand is treated as membrane action, bending, or a combined effect.
 In terms of materials, unalloyed structural steels or stainless steels are often used.
-Corrosion protection is provided, depending on exposure, by hot-dip galvanizing, coating systems, or a combination.
-In rock and tunnel construction, anchor plates act as anchor heads: via nut and load washer they press loose rock against a shotcrete shell or the rock mass and thus secure the excavation support.

 Design and planning: load transfer, geometry, and undergrout

 The design is based on the governing load types: tension, compression, transverse forces, and moments.
 Calculation models consider the structural behavior of the plate (bending, membrane), of the fasteners (tensile capacity, concrete cone breakout, splitting), and of the substrate (compression cone, edge spalling).
 Essential aspects are adequate edge distances and spacings, the choice of plate thickness, limited hole clearance, and a capable, void-free undergrout.
 The undergrout made of non-shrink grout mortar ensures area-bearing load transfer and compensates unevenness of the concrete surface.
 For adjustability, the plate is aligned on leveling grooves or shims; the nuts are then tightened under control.
 For dynamic actions, preloading, anti-loosening measures, and regular inspections must be planned.
-In existing structures, a condition assessment should be carried out before interventions: visual inspection, determination of boundary conditions, rebar location, concrete cover measurement, and—where necessary—low-invasive testing.
+In existing structures, a condition assessment should be carried out before interventions: visual inspection, determination of boundary conditions, rebar location, concrete cover measurement, and – where necessary – low-invasive testing.

 Installation practice: preparation, installation, and inspection

 Clean preparation determines quality.
 Before installation, the bearing surface and holes are freed from dirt and release agents.
 Anchor cages or anchor bolts are positioned with templates to ensure spacing and plumb alignment.
 After aligning the anchor plate, the undergrout follows; ensure adequate feed openings, venting, and a continuous material flow.
-After the required strength is reached, nuts are tightened to the specified torque and—if provided—marked.
+After the required strength is reached, nuts are tightened to the specified torque and – if provided – marked.
 Documentation includes measurement records for sealing layers, flatness, edge distances, and torques.
 In corrosion-prone environments, edge rounding, coating thicknesses, and void-free undergrout are particularly important.

 Anchor plates in concrete demolition and special demolition